tokenika/tokenika.github.io/web/web.md

 #### Storage Costs on Blockchains using EOS.IO Software

 The market will naturally and unavoidably imbue monetary properties to tokens created with the EOS.IO software.
 It will be necessary to implement dynamic pricing on the cost of consuming an additional unit of memory in order to keep prices practical for actual application development.
-If an EOS.IO based blockchain reaches a 30 billion USD valuation, then 1M USD may be insignificant amount of money for a blockchain able to allocate 1.5 USD billion dollars per year to block producers (5% inflation).

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/storage-costs-on-blockchains-using-eos-io-software), by @eosio, July 2017</span>